by John Ellis

 As I wrote in the previous article, feelings are not transferable/communicable.
 After the fact, looking again at my hypothetical home invasion, let’s say that my wife and I are victorious.
 As we wait for the police to arrive to collect the now incapacitated and restrained home invaders, not only would we not compare our courage, it would be nonsensical to attempt to do so.
 As a man, I was courageous.
 As a woman, she was courageous.
 And who’s to say that whatever we were “feeling” was any different?
 Same with nurturing/loving children.

 Take any list of “masculine” traits and “feminine “traits” touted by complementarians and, at best, you’ll find a difference of degree.
 For example, are women more sensitive than men?
 I don’t know, and I don’t really care.
-If my wife cries easier than me at sappy movies that doesn’t mean that there’s not a point where I, too, cry at sappy movies.
+If a wife cries easier than her husband at sappy movies that doesn’t mean that there’s not a point where the husband cries at sappy movies, too.
 And if a man cries easier at sappy movies than his wife, that doesn’t mean that he’s more feminine than her.
 Those are personality traits that reflect universal aspects of being part of the set called human.
 Whatever differences exist, if they do exist, are differences of degree.
 Reiterating my point from my previous article, absolutizing personality traits as gender norms opens the door for gender confusion.

-Not only do these discussions frequently fail to differentiate between ontological differences and differences of degree; these discussions often fail to account for the reality that our interpretation of differences of degree are informed far more by cultural contexts than by objective reality.
-And that objective reality is what’s hard to get at.
-Thankfully, I’m not sure that digging out and articulating that objective reality is necessary.
+Not only do these discussions frequently fail to differentiate between ontological differences and differences of degree; these discussions often fail to account for the reality that our interpretation of differences of degree are informed far more by cultural contexts than by objective reality (if not totally).
+And that objective reality is what’s hard to get at; in fact, I’m not sure that we, as in fallen, finite humans, have access to it, if it does, indeed, exist.
+Thankfully, I don’t believe that digging out and articulating that objective reality is necessary.
+Attempting to coral it may very well be an example of worrying about things above our pay grade; it’s another demonstration of our collective epistemic hubris.

 Soli Deo Gloria

 I think a main reason for this is, in large part, because the audience my article found was already predisposed to agreeing with my overall thesis.
-No longer being on Facebook means that the individuals I know who would be concerned and even angry over my thesis likely no longer see nor read what I write.
+When I first published this, I wasn’t on Facebook, meaning that I missed the audience of those I know who would be concerned and even angry over my thesis.

 In a previous article (click here to read), I discuss set theory which bears on this discussion.
 To be clear, the previous article did not have ontology, much less the differences between men and women, in view, but my thoughts on set theory could be helpful, I think.
 The part about set theory can be found about a quarter of the way in, for those who aren’t interested in reading the long article in its entirety.
 Scroll through until you see the name Lotfi Zadeh.